stnuessl/fgen/README.md

 ```

 By default most of the useful __fgen__ options are already enabled.
 For the
-sake of simplicity, we will turn those options of manually and then reenable
+sake of simplicity, we will turn those options off manually and then reenable
 them one after the other to understand what they do.
 The only exception is
 "-ftrim", which will be used consistently to get a terse output.
 For the same
 reason, we will not pipe the output to